radish-es/casebook-property/content/admin/_index.md

 ---
-title: Problems
+title: Admin
 type: docs
-weight: 3
+weight: 1
 # Can set the section to collapse here
 bookCollapseSection: true
 ---

-Problems we will use throughout the course.
+Administrative documents for the course.